componio/junitDriva/README.md

 * Add the [opencms-core](https://mvnrepository.com/artifact/org.opencms/opencms-core), [opencms-setup](https://mvnrepository.com/artifact/org.opencms/opencms-setup) and other relevant libraries to your project(classpath)
 * Download the required junitDriva library from [lib-repo] (https://github.com/tpinkowski/junitDriva/tree/master/lib-repo/net/componio/opencms.junit.base/ "lib-repo") and add it to your project according to your OpenCms version<br/>
-**Note: lib-repo is a Maven Repository and can also be added as a dependency into you project**
+**Note: lib-repo is a Maven Repository and can also be added as a dependency into your project**
 * Download one of the supported [OpenCms Versions] (http://www.opencms.org/en/download/archive.html)
 * Unzip the downloaded package to a folder of your choice<br/>
 **Note: This folder is now the relevant parent-folder for the OpenCms test environment**<br/>